 Some say that Fort Mifflin is among the most haunted places in the country, but you can find out yourself on its Candlelight Ghost Tour — if you dare.
 At three-fourths of a mile, the tour will lead you through the fort, which dates back to 1771, for what is bound to be a particularly paranormal evening.

 If you’re looking for a Halloween celebration that’s kid-friendly, head to Morris Arboretum for its annual Scarecrow Walk.
-This is its 13th year running, and the walk features more than 50 custom-made, fairytale-themed scarecrows throughout the garden grounds.
+This is its 14th year running, and the walk features lots of custom-made, hero-themed scarecrows throughout the garden grounds.
 And you can even vote for your favorite.